 Applicants may not sit for the examination until their credentials (the application form with supporting documentation) have been approved by the Certification Standards Committee.
 Applicants who, in the judgement of that Committee, do not furnish adequate written documentation of acceptable education and experience may be offered the opportunity to provide additional supporting material.
 If acceptable documentation is still not received by the requested date, their files will be closed.
 They may apply again (as a “Resubmission”) at such time as they can provide the proper documentation.

 All applicants will be contacted within two months of their initial application and informed of their status, i.e. approved, requesting additional information or denied.

 Taking the Examination

-The first five examination parts may be taken in any sequence the Candidate desires or a Candidate may sit for Parts I to V of the examination at one time.
-Part VI may be taken only after the Candidate has passed the first five parts.
+The first five examination parts may be taken in any sequence the Candidate desires or a Candidate may sit for Parts 1 to 5 of the examination at one time.
+Part 6 may be taken only after the Candidate has passed the first five parts.
 Candidates may retake any part of the examination as often as necessary, within a five year period.